 Making the most of Sundays.

 First things first.
-Sunday is often family day in our house or a day where Carsten and I go out and spend time doing things we enjoy like walking, exploring new places or going out for lunch.
+Sunday is often family day in our house or when Carsten and I go out and do things we enjoy, like walking, exploring new places or going out for lunch.
 Therefore, I plan my week and set my week up towards the end of the day on a Sunday.
-However, preparing for the week ahead can take place at anytime that suits you.
+However, preparing for the week ahead can take place on a different day, one that suits you.

 7 Tasks To Do On A Sunday To Set Up For A Productive Week.